caxylive/Home-Lab-Enterprise-Simulation/Setup_Guides/Enable_Wakeup_On_LAN/README.md

     sudo apt install wakeonlan
     wakeonlan -i 10.118.1.255 00:e0:4c:36:00:1d
     ```

-    * Take note of the broadcast address and MAC Address.
+    * Replace the Broadcast Address and MAC Address accordingly.

   * Android / iOS:
     * Use an app like `Wake On LAN`